emmt/ResizableArrays.jl/docs/src/usage.md

 ResizableArray{T,N}()
 ```

+The number of dimensions `N` must be specified in this case.
+The
-Note that the number of dimensions `N`, which like `T` is part of the signature
+element type `T` and the number of dimensions `N` are part of the signature of
-of the type, must be specified in this case.
+the type and cannot be changed without creating a new instance.

 The `ResizableArray` constructor can be called to create a new resizable
 array from an existing array `A` of any kind: